-California fire and floods turn a river to ‘sludge,’ killing thousands of fish
+California fire and floods turn a river to ‘sludge,’ killing fish, possibly threatening salmon runs

 As a deadly fire continued to burn last week in the Klamath National Forest in Northern California, Kenneth Brink, a local fisherman, counted dead fish in a river that had turned to the consistency of “chocolate milk.”

-Brink, 45, a member of the Karuk Tribe, lives in Happy Camp, a town of less than 900 people near the Oregon border on the Klamath River.
+Brink, 45, a member of the Karuk Tribe, lives in Happy Camp, a town of less than 900 people on the Klamath River, in Siskiyou County.
+The town is near the border with Oregon.
 On Friday, he drove about 20 miles upstream, where he made the grim discovery: thousands of dead suckerfish, salmon and trout, many floating belly up.

 “It smells vile,” Brink said.
 “If it was in that river, it died.”